billkendrick/firefighter/DEVELOPMENT.md

 beginning indicates how many levels there are.
-That is followed by four-byte sequences for each level, indicating the firefighter's starting position, and the offset within the compressed level data that each level starts -- they are of course different lengths!)
+That is followed by four-byte sequences for each level, indicating the firefighter's starting position, and the offset within the compressed level data that each level starts -- they are of course different lengths!
+Finally, all of the compressed level data follows.)

 ## High Score